Henikstein

+The Henikstein family is an Austrian noble family that descended from a clan of Jewish merchants.

+History

-Henikstein is an Austrian noble family that descended from a clan of Jewish merchants.
-One of the most notable members was Adam Adalbert Hönig (1740-1811), who later took the name Edler von Henikstein.
+One of the most notable members was Adam Adalbert Hönig (1740-1811), who later got elevated to the nobility and became Edler von Henikstein.
 There was also Joseph von Henikstein (1768-1838), who was a prominent patron of Austrian arts and was a convert to Catholicism.
 During the Austro-Prussian war of 1866, his son Alfred Freiherr von Henikstein was a general on the Austrian side and became the Chief of General Staff.